techthoughts2/PSGalleryExplorer/docs/index.md

 This project aims to increase the discoverability of modules on the PowerShell Gallery and encourage module exploration.

-For example, when exploring what is available for adding message functionality, PSGalleryExplorer provides GitHub statistics on the associated projects (when available), such as star count and issues, giving you a better understanding of the module's community involvement and overall health.
+For example, when exploring what is available for adding message functionality, PSGalleryExplorer provides repo statistics on the associated projects (when available), such as star count and issues, giving you a better understanding of the module's community involvement and overall health.

 `Find-Module` Example: